Export all data to MaxCompute

 -

-After the connectivity test passes, click Complete.
-The new data source appears in the data source list.
+After the connectivity test passes, the Connection Status changes to Connected.
+Click Complete.
+You can view the new data source in the data source list.

-If the connectivity test fails, use the Network Connectivity Diagnostic Tool to troubleshoot the issue.
+If the connectivity test result is Failed, you can use the Network Connectivity Diagnostic Tool to resolve the issue yourself.

 -